 Si Satchanalai Historical Park

 Sukhothai Province.
 Si Satchanalai was the sister city to the Sukhothai Kingdom during the 13th and 14th centuries.
 This historical park seemed less crowded than Sukhothai.
 Satchanalai Historical Park is located on the bank of the Yom River.
-There are a hundred ruins here including old walls, pagodas, stupas, gateways, moats, kilns and more.
+There are a hundred ruins here including old walls, pagodas, stupas, gateways, moats and kilns.
 The most photographed is probably Wat Phra Sri Rattana Mahathat.
 Another interesting one is Wat Chang Lom which is the elephant temple.
-It has several elephants on it and some of them have lost their heads over time.
+It has several elephants where some of them have lost their heads over time.
 Wat Chedi Chet Thaeo is a large temple with seven rows of chedis.
 There is a museum and old kilns that were used to make ceramics.

 Rock Climbing is very popular in Thailand.
 This is because of areas like Railay, Tonsai, and Phi Phi which bring climbers from all over the world.
 They are located in the southern peninsula of the country.
 Steep limestone sport climbing above the water sounds like fun especially during winter.
 What about rock climbing in the rest of Thailand?
 I’m glad you asked.
 New destinations have been climbed in Northern Thailand.
 The first area to be developed was Crazy Horse Buttress.
 Climbing here usually only requires having a rope, quickdraws, slings, climbing shoes, harness, and chalk bag.